Best Baby Foods for 2-Year-Olds: 2026 Meal Guide

 Egg-free Breakfast Ideas

 Eggs are another frequent allergen for toddlers.
-Chia seed pudding is a fantastic egg-free breakfast.
-It’s easy to prepare and packed with omega-3s.
-Pancakes made with applesauce or banana as a binder are also delicious.
-These options are soft and perfect for little hands.
+Chia seed pudding can be an egg-free breakfast when prepared with an age-appropriate milk or milk alternative.
+Pancakes made with mashed banana or applesauce as a binder can also be soft and easy to eat.

 Soy-free Snacks